 Sometimes, the most overlooked spots in your house that should be cleaned are also the most obvious.
 Fortunately, dusting blinds is easy to do.
 “Close the blinds and use a microfiber cloth, a clean pair of cotton gloves or an old, clean sock to run your hand along each slat to pick up dust starting at the top and working your way down,” says Varner.
 “Next, close the blinds in the opposite direction and repeat.”

 Outside of kitchen appliances

 You don’t really think about cleaning the front of a microwave or the knobs of the oven—but those items can get dirty, too.
 “These items regularly pick up dust, grime, build up from cooking oils, etc,” Janus says.
 “Clean the front, sides, and top (especially the fridge, it gets really grimy up there).”
-(Here are some of the most germ-infested objects you touch every day.)
+Here are some other germ-infested objects you touch every day.

 “Coffee makers can get dirty inside just like anything else, and if you’re not using distilled water every time you brew, hard water buildup can take a toll,” says Janus.
 “Mix a 50/50 vinegar and water solution, add it to the water reservoir and start the brew cycle.
 I would recommend doing this twice, before running it again with just water 2-3 times to clear out the vinegar.”

 You may be concerned with cleaning up your credit, but you may also need to clean your physical credit cards, too.
 “People often forget to clean the things inside their wallets such as credit cards, bus passes, library cards, and debit cards, even though these quickly accumulate germs,” says Varner.
 “To clean, wipe down with a damp towel or antibacterial wipe.
 Use a rubber eraser on the magnetic strip to wipe away excess grime.”
-(Learn the common tricks for avoiding germs that actually don’t work.)
+Also, here are common tricks for avoiding germs that actually don’t work.